 - Mediate.
 Healthcare solutions must work for the entire team—from physicians and clinical partners to information technology teams to research and administrative stakeholders.
 Our graduates will know how to collaborate with diverse teams and build consensus.

-The healthcare informatics program has been specifically designed for working professionals, offering unparalleled flexibility and convenience through its unique online format.
+The healthcare informatics program has been specifically designed for working professionals, offering unparalleled flexibility and convenience through its unique online or on campus format.
 Students in the program are able to work and collaborate with others in their cohort, yet still manage ongoing professional and personal commitments.

-While the program is 100% online, the M.S. in healthcare informatics is personalized to each student.
+The M.S. in healthcare informatics is personalized to each student.
 As an incoming student, you’ll speak directly with the faculty chair to discuss your goals—ensuring that they align with those of the program.
-Faculty also host regular online/virtual office hours and you are encouraged to collaborate with fellow students and professors through videoconferencing, webinars and chat sessions.
+Faculty also host regular office hours and you are encouraged to collaborate with fellow students and professors both online and on-site.